phleung90/Udacity-project-Data-pipeline/README.md

   - **LoadDimensionOperator** -- Load the dimension data from the staging table to fact table
   - **DataQualityOperator** -- Check if the table consists data

+## DAG
+In the DAG, add default parameters according to these guidelines

+The DAG does not have dependencies on past runs
+- On failure, the task are retried 3 times
+- Retries happen every 5 minutes
+- Catchup is turned off
+- Do not email on retry